smartface/sf-component-calendar/README.md

   - en
   - ar
   - tr
 Includes all supported languages shorts like above.

+  - ~en
+  - ~ar
+And includes not-include languages.

+  - \*
+And includes all languages operator.

 **CalendarEnum**
   - \*: All calendars